Skip to content

 Name The name of the GitHub repository.

 Repository Enter the GitHub repository URL.
 Start typing the repository name and repositories will populate in the autocomplete dropdown.
-Notes:

 Description (Optional) A description of the GitHub repository.

-Edit GitHub repository permissions
+Private repository permissions

 To use a private repository, click Edit repository permissions in the Add GitHub repository window.
 This gives the GitHub app access to your private repositories.
-You can give access to:
+You can give access to all current and future private repositories or a selected list of repositories

 After access is granted, the private repositories appear in the autocomplete dropdown for the Repository field.